ejtmaravillas/MOIHackathon/README.md

 ```
 ### Troubleshooting

-- if you encounter an error after ionic serve, this is because of the package-lock.json.
+- if you encounter an error after running `ionic serve` like this

 ```bash
 [ERROR] Invalid project type: angular-standalone (project config: